New Bridge Baptist Church has a long and varied history that began several miles from our current location on Elko Road in Sandston, VA.

 During the pastoral tenure of Dr. Gary Threatt, the church purchased the land on Elko Road and began preparations to move from the Nine Mile Road site.
 The Nine Mile Road property was sold to Henrico County for the establishment of a school and meeting facility.
 The last Easter Celebration service on Nine Mile Road took place in April of 2001, the same month the foundation was poured for the new church facility on Elko Road.
 The church met for the last time in the old facility in July 2001, and then met at Highland Springs High School for several months while the building was under construction.

 In April 2002, New Bridge Baptist Church celebrated our Easter service in the new church facility at 5701 Elko Road, followed by a "grand opening" in June of that year.

-Since that time, the church has opened New Bridge Academy, a private school for students in Kindergarten through 12th grade, and started an Upward Basketball & Cheerleading program for children in grades 1 through 8 that serves the community with a Christ-centered sports program designed to teach sports skills and sportsmanship with a focus on Jesus Christ.
-The original facility has been expanded, adding space to the Fellowship Hall, where our students meet for Bible Study and worship, along with a Kids' Worship room, and a conference/meeting room and prayer room.
+Since that time, the church has opened New Bridge Academy, a private school for students in Kindergarten through 12th grade.
+The original facility was expanded, adding space to the Fellowship Hall, where our students meet for Bible Study and worship, along with a Kids' Worship room, and a conference/meeting room and prayer room.

 We are currently affiliated with the Southern Baptist Conservatives of Virginia and the Southern Baptist Convention.
 We partner with other local churches to support Eastern Henrico FISH, which provides a clothes closet, food pantry, and financial assistance to members of our local community.